uptime-labs/upctl/README.md

   This file contains all the packages that required to be installed into the local Kubernetes cluster.
 To define a installable package there are several properties.

   - `name` - The name of helm package.
-This will be used as a installation name and the name will be prepended to the Kubernetes resources created by this helm package.
-You can give any prefered name for this.
+This will be used as an installation name and the name will be prepended to the Kubernetes resources created by this helm package.
+You can give any preferred name for this.
   - `repo` - The combination of repo and package names in format `<repo name>/<package name>`.
 The package name as defined by the helm package maintainer.
 Repository name is the name given in the `repositories.yaml`.
   - `namespace` - Namespace of the package resources should install into.
   - `override` - Helm value files to override default helm package values.